 - $154,000 Accelerated Depreciation (typical STR worked example)

-- 96x Return on Study Cost
+- 63x Return on Study Cost

 Want a number for your specific situation?
-Use the calculator — preset for property-type defaults you can adjust to your basis and bracket.
+Use the calculator, preset for property-type defaults you can adjust to your basis and bracket.

-The Bethesda / Montgomery County investor profile
+Who are Bethesda / Montgomery County cost segregation investors?

 Bethesda’s cost-seg buyer pool clusters around four W-2 archetypes distinct from DC and NoVA:

-- NIH researchers and senior administrators (NIH main campus in Bethesda employs ~20,000; senior researchers, lab directors, NIH-affiliated MDs) — $200K–$700K + research royalties / equity
+- NIH researchers and senior administrators (NIH main campus in Bethesda employs ~20,000; senior researchers, lab directors, NIH-affiliated MDs): $200K–$700K + research royalties / equity

-- Hospital attendings and specialists (Walter Reed, Suburban Hospital, Holy Cross, MedStar, Adventist HealthCare — particularly Bethesda Naval/Walter Reed) — $350K–$1M+
+- Hospital attendings and specialists (Walter Reed, Suburban Hospital, Holy Cross, MedStar, Adventist HealthCare, particularly Bethesda Naval/Walter Reed): $350K–$1M+

-- Federal SES + senior gov-tech (high-level federal executives across the DC area, particularly health/science agencies — FDA, HHS, NIH commissioners and senior staff) — $200K–$300K (federal pay cap) but with significant deferred comp / pension value
+- Federal SES + senior gov-tech (high-level federal executives across the DC area, particularly health/science agencies: FDA, HHS, NIH commissioners and senior staff): $200K–$300K (federal pay cap) but with significant deferred comp / pension value

-- Biotech and pharma corridor (MedImmune, BioMed Realty, GlaxoSmithKline Rockville, Emergent BioSolutions, AstraZeneca Gaithersburg — senior R&D and executive teams) — $300K–$1M+ with equity
+- Biotech and pharma corridor (MedImmune, BioMed Realty, GlaxoSmithKline Rockville, Emergent BioSolutions, AstraZeneca Gaithersburg; senior R&D and executive teams): $300K–$1M+ with equity

 The combined marginal-rate stack: